bitnami/charts/bitnami/thanos/README.md

 In addition to these options, you can also set an external ConfigMap with the configuration file.
 This is done by setting the `existingObjstoreConfigmap` parameter.
 Note that this will override the two previous options.

+### Using custom Querier Service Discovery configuration

+This helm chart supports using custom Service Discovery configuration for Querier.

+Add your custom objstore configuration file to "files/conf/servicediscovery.yml" in your working directory.
+This file will be mounted as a configMap to the corresponding containers.

+Alternatively, you can specify the Service Discovery configuration using the `querier.sdConfig` parameter.

+In addition to these options, you can also set an external ConfigMap with the Service Discovery configuration file.
+This is done by setting the `querier.existingSDConfigmap` parameter.
+Note that this will override the two previous options.

 ### Using custom Ruler configuration

 This helm chart supports using custom Ruler configuration.